There are now 3 possible online modes for units:

 - Students are able to (1) recognise masculinity as a historical, cultural and relational construct; (2) critically analyse how historical texts, media productions, social policies and literary documents are shaped by masculinities; (3) apply key theoretical approaches to the study of men and masculinities; and (4) demonstrate both written and oral communication strategies for negotiating gender and difference.

-- Indicative assessments in this unit are as follows: (1) participation and journaling; (2) peer study group research; and (3) written work.
+- Indicative assessments in this unit are as follows: (1) participation; (2) peer study group research; and (3) written assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)